 History: Added by Stats.
-2015, Ch.
-186, effective January 1, 2016.
+2012, Ch.
+169; amended by Stats.
+2016, Ch.
+202.

-§ 83123.7 Enforcement of City of Sacramento Campaign Ordinance.
+§ 83123.6.
+Enforcement of Local Government Campaign and Ethics Ordinance.

-- (a) Upon mutual agreement between the Commission and the City Council of the City of Sacramento, the Commission is authorized to assume primary responsibility for the impartial, effective administration, implementation, and enforcement of a local campaign finance reform ordinance passed by the City Council of the City of Sacramento.
-The Commission is authorized to be the civil prosecutor responsible for the civil enforcement of that local campaign finance reform ordinance in accordance with this title.
-As the civil prosecutor of the City of Sacramento's local campaign finance reform ordinance, the Commission may do both of the following: - (1) Investigate possible violations of the local campaign finance reform ordinance. - (2) Bring administrative actions in accordance with this title and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2. - (b) Any local campaign finance reform ordinance of the City of Sacramento enforced by the Commission pursuant to this section shall comply with this title. - (c) The City Council of the City of Sacramento shall consult with the Commission before adopting and amending any local campaign finance reform ordinance that is subsequently enforced by the Commission pursuant to this section. - (d) (1) The City Council of the City of Sacramento and the Commission may enter into any agreements necessary and appropriate to carry out the provisions of this section, including agreements pertaining to any necessary reimbursement of state costs with city funds for costs incurred by the Commission in administering, implementing, or enforcing a local campaign finance reform ordinance pursuant to this section. - (2) An agreement entered into pursuant to this subdivision shall not contain any form of a cancellation fee, a liquidated damages provision, or other financial disincentive to the exercise of the right to terminate the agreement pursuant to subdivision
+- (a) (1) Upon mutual agreement between the Commission and the governing body of a local government agency, the Commission may assume primary responsibility for the impartial, effective administration, implementation, and enforcement of a local campaign finance or government ethics law passed by the local government agency. - (2) (A) Upon approval of an agreement pursuant to paragraph (1), the Commission shall be the civil prosecutor responsible for the civil enforcement of the local campaign finance or government ethics law of the local government agency in accordance with this title. - (B) As the civil prosecutor, the Commission may do all of the following with respect to the local campaign finance or government ethics law: - (i) Provide advice. - (ii) Investigate possible violations. - (iii) Bring administrative actions in accordance with this title and Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2. - (iv) Bring civil actions. - (C) The Commission shall not be required to obtain authorization from the local government agency to bring an administrative or civil action pursuant to subparagraph (B). - (b) A local campaign finance or government ethics law of the local government agency enforced by the Commission pursuant to this section shall comply with this title. - (c) The governing body of the local government agency shall consult with the Commission before adopting and amending any local campaign finance or government ethics law that is subsequently enforced by the Commission pursuant to this section. - (d) (1) The governing body of the local government agency and the Commission shall enter into any agreements necessary and appropriate to carry out the provisions of paragraph (1) of subdivision (a), including agreements pertaining to any necessary local reimbursement of direct and indirect costs incurred by the Commission in administering, implementing, or enforcing a local campaign finance or government ethics law pursuant to this section.
+Before approving an agreement for local reimbursement, the Commission shall submit the proposed agreement to the Department of General Services for review.
+The Commission may approve the agreement 90 days after submitting it to the Department of General Services or after receiving the department's written review of the agreement, whichever occurs first.
+The